byteface/domonic/README.md

 Email me, message me directly if you like or create a discussion on here.
 Or join the discord.

 If there are any methods you want that are missing or not complete yet or you think you can help make it better just update the code and send a pull request.
 I'll merge and releaese asap.

 In the repo there's a requirements-dev.txt which is mostly the libs used in the examples.

 requirements.txt are the libs used for packaging just the lib.

+See also the CONTRIBUTING.md

 ### running examples